Private Market Update - May 2023

 The Details

-Forge Private Market Index Shows Market Down -2% QTD 7
+Forge Private Market Index shows market down -2% QTD 7

 Since initiating the Private Market Update in February 2022, Forge has largely represented performance by comparing closed trade prices on Forge Markets to a company’s last primary fundraising round.
 Primary fundraising valuations are important measurements among the VC-backed tech companies that tend to make up the private market and provide critical insight into private company performance.
 However, they may bring added latency given their infrequent updates, and Forge sought to provide investors with a way to understand private company performance with more frequent and recent pricing inputs.